Create your Autumn account and let’s create the pricing for a premium AI chatbot.

 AutumnProvider can also take in a getBearerToken function, which should be used for auth frameworks with separate backend and frontend, eg using Clerk with Express.

-6. Set up Payments
+6. Enable Payments

 Call attach to redirect the customer to a Stripe checkout page when they want to purchase the Pro plan.
 Once they’ve paid, Autumn will grant them access to the features we defined.